dynamicguy/mw-docs/docs/api-reference.md

 <td valign="top"><a href="#passwordreset">PasswordReset</a></td>
 <td>

-DEPRECATED: Will be removed in MajorityWorld 2.10, use RequestPasswordReset instead.
+DEPRECATED: Will be removed in DrikGallery 2.10, use RequestPasswordReset instead.
 Sends an email with the account password change link to customer.

 </td>
 </tr>